tststs/atom-ternjs/README.md

   ],
   "plugins": {
     "complete_strings": {},
+    "node": {},
+    "angular": {},
+    "requirejs": {},
     "doc_comment": {
       "fullDocs": true
     }
   }
 }
 ```
-* Absolute path is recommended, but not necessary
+* loadEagerly: provide the path to your projects js.
+Absolute path is recommended, but not necessary.
-* loadEagerly: recommended, but not necessary.
-If no files are provided via 'loadEagerly', tern will register all files opened in the current workspace
 * complete_strings: When enabled, this plugin will gather (short) strings in your code, and completing when inside a string will try to complete to previously seen strings.
 Takes a single option, maxLength, which controls the maximum length of string values to gather, and defaults to 15. (optional)
 * doc_comment: tern will look for JSDoc-style type declarations.
 Returns the full comment text instead of the first sentence. (optional)
 * browser: completion for vanilla js (optional)
 * jquery: completion for jQuery (optional)
+* node: NodeJS (optional)
+* angular: AngularJS (optional)
+* requirejs: RequireJS (optional, understand RequireJS-style dependency management)
+* For a list of possible options goto http://ternjs.net/doc/manual.html#plugins

 # .tern-project created/modified
 * After the file was created or has been modified, restart the server via Packages -> Atom Ternjs -> Restart server

-# Max Suggestions
-* Use autocomplete-plus's settings to increase the max suggestions being displayed

 # Platform Windows
 * Make sure node is installed and the PATH variable is set